kartikluke/invoicefalcon.com/faq.md

 <br/>
 <br/>
 ### How can I add my social media links to the invoice?
-To add your social media handle to the invoice, click “Customize Invoice” tab in the Invoice Falcon navigation bar and then select “Social Media” in the right section of the page.
+To add your social media handle to the invoice, click “Customize Invoice” tab in the Invoice Printer Pro navigation bar and then select “Social Media” in the right section of the page.

 Here, you can provide the handle or the URL to your Facebook, Instagram and Twitter presence.